Does The Bride of Christ need to get out of sin before the Rapture?

 Our nation commits adultery all the time, and the people are not ashamed.
 Our nation curses God all the time, and the people are not ashamed.
 Our nation kills babies all the time, and the people are not ashamed.

-I also agree that we are living in a sinful nation, however, he is comparing apples and oranges here.
+Yes, we are living in a sinful nation, however, he is comparing apples and oranges here.
 Our nation is a secular organization run mainly by unrepentant unbelievers.
 This has nothing to do with individual members of the body of Christ who may, or may not be, walking in holiness.
 The Church is made up of individuals who are all responsible for their own sin.
 They will not be judged corporately such as God judges nations.

 We must repent, and get out of sin, for the Kingdom of Heaven is at hand.
 Christ is coming back very soon as King of Kings, ruler of this earth.
 But we must be pure in heart, without sin, as we will become the moral reflection of Christ.
 The Bride must make herself ready (Revelation 19:7).
 To get ready for the rapture, we must get completely out of sin.